 When did you first become interested in photography and how long have you been involved with it?

-It was high school in the 80s (film days) when I first became interested, however it wasn’t until 2015 when I got serious and took the plunge into professional photography.
+It was high school in the 80s (film days) when I first became interested, however, it wasn’t until 2015 when I got serious and took the plunge into professional photography.

 Are you formally taught or self-taught?

 I’ve learned most of what I know through YouTube videos.
 I’ve found that when you have a passion for something I become a sponge and learn fairly quickly.
 I’ve spent countless hours reviewing technology, learning theory, sharpening my skills, and studying how to properly process images.
 It’s an abundant and invaluable resource.
 Although beware that some reviewers are actually paid by the manufacturer to promote their product.
-I take the “chew the mean and spit out the bones” approach.
+I take the “chew the meat and spit out the bones” approach.

 Are you satisfied with your choice of getting involved with this industry?
 Is there anything else you’d rather be doing?

-While my industry involvement has not been extensive, I’m very satisfied by my choice to publically display and promote my work.
+While my industry involvement has not been extensive, I’m very satisfied with my choice to publically display and promote my work.
 Having photography as a secondary career is a good idea because financial success is not a guarantee especially in today’s competitive market.